vingle1/AfriCuisine/docs/README.md

 **Acceptance Criteria:**

--	User should be able to find menu items quickly with the dynamic search bar.
+-	User should be able to find menu items quickly by price,food name, and type on the search bar.

 **User Story 6**

 As a **restaurant chef**, I want to **see the food order list**, so I can **start preparing the order**.

 **Acceptance Criteria:**
-* On the admin page, chef should be able see all the orders.
+* On the admin page, chef should be able see all the incomming orders by date,time,and food type.

 **User Story 7**